 These penalties underscore the importance of timely compliance and proactive management of building emissions.

-Conducting energy audits and implementing retrofit strategies are essential for compliance with Local Law 97.
+Conducting energy audits and implementing retrofit strategies are essential for compliance.
 Energy audits help identify inefficiencies and areas for improvement, while retrofitting can significantly reduce emissions.

 The necessity of comprehensive energy efficiency retrofits for existing buildings to meet long-term emission reduction targets is a well-established principle.